MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-apps.md

 ## Purchase services for third-party apps

 You can search for and purchase licenses for services offered by third-party apps for users in your organization directly from the Manage apps page.
 The **Licenses** column in the table indicates whether an app offers a paid SaaS subscription.
 Click **Purchase now** to view plans and pricing information and buy licenses for your users.
-To learn more, see [Purchase third-party apps in the Microsoft Teams admin center](purchase-third-party-apps.md).
+To learn more, see [Purchase services for Teams third-party apps in the Microsoft Teams admin center](purchase-third-party-apps.md).

 ## Manage org-wide app settings